Nnennia/Search-engine/readme.md

 # Movie Search Application

 This project is a movie search application built with MongoDB, Redis, and Elasticsearch, and served through an Express API.
-It allows users to search for movies by various fields like movieName, cinema, actorName, and genre.
+It allows users to search for movies by various fields like movie name, cinema, actor name, and genre.
 The application caches search results using Redis to speed up repeated queries.

 ## Features